 In 2016, the Board of Directors hired Meredith Dohmen as their first staff member to serve as the Director of Scholarships.
-Today, she serves as the Foundation's President after previously serving as the Executive Director.
-Prior to joining the Bright Foundation, Meredith served as the School Counseling and Student Supports Coordinator for Des Moines Public Schools.
+Today, she fills the role of the Foundation's President after previously being the Executive Director.
+Prior to joining the Bright Foundation, Meredith had a career in school counseling at the elementary and high school levels.
+Most recently, she served as the K-12 School Counseling and Student Supports Coordinator for Des Moines Public Schools.
 She is passionate about advocating for educational opportunities and systems that support youth in reaching their goals.
-Throughout her career, she has been involved in issues surrounding the career, academic, and social-emotional development of youth leading to her involvement with college and career readiness initiatives at the state and national levels.
-She loves being a part of the Bright Foundation as her daily job involves connecting with scholars and structuring the Foundation’s programs to support students on their unique journeys through college and into careers.
+Throughout her career, she has been active in issues surrounding the career, academic, and social-emotional development of youth leading to her involvement with college and career readiness initiatives at the state and national levels.
+She loves being a part of the Bright Foundation as her daily job involves making connections with scholars and structuring the Foundation’s programs to support them on their unique journeys through college and into careers.